soxueren/atsd/administration/migration/reporter.md

 ## Run Map-Reduce Job

-The reporter can take a while to complete.
-Launch it with the `nohup` command and save output to a file.
+The reporter can take some time to complete.
+Launch it with the `nohup` command and save the output to a file to serve as a log.

 ```sh
 nohup yarn com.axibase.reporter.mapreduce.DataTableReporter &> /tmp/reporter/reporter.log &